P1 Gran Prix

 Only Common and Uncommon ancestries, backgrounds and classes will be available, however uncommon feats will not be legal to use in this Grand Prix.
 Legacy content is available assuming they follow the same rules as Common/Uncommon ancestries/backgrounds/classes but not uncommon feats.

-You can outfit your party with the allotted treasure from the treasure table here: Treasure for New Characters.
+You can outfit your party with the allotted treasure from the treasure table here with the modification of being buying/receiving items to your character's level instead of PL-1: Treasure for new Characters.

 GM Rules